 Water makes up 96 to 98% of human seminal fluid.
-Consequently, a man who wants to shoot huge loads needs to increase his water intake.
+Consequently, a man who wants to increase his ejaculatory distance needs to increase his water intake.
 An easier and healthier way to get more water is by eating fresh fruits and vegetables.

 With all this water in semen, one might expect cum to be colorless.
 However, semen is sticky since it contains the sticky fluid that is produced by the seminal vesicles.
 The secretions of the prostate gland are made up of citric acid, enzymes and lipids.
 These secretions give cum its whitish color – more so since the prostate gland produces about 30% of the seminal fluid.

 The abundance of water in cum and the unique composition of cum gives human semen its near-neutral PH.
 Semen tends to be slightly alkaline with a PH of between 7.2 and 8.
 Urinary tract infections causes a slightly higher PH.
 In contrast, the vagina has an acidic PH of between 3.8 and 4.5 while water has a neutral PH of 7.
 The sticky nature of the ejaculate, and its unique PH, is necessary to protect sperm as they travel through the hostile and acidic female reproductive system.